-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 Soon, Goodrich returns to the table.
 Working diligently with him is Tepper and three other surgeons: Dr. Rani Nasser and Dr. Ajit Jada, both chief residents of neurosurgery, and Dr. Carrie Stern, chief resident of plastic surgery.

 The high-pitched sounds of tiny cutting instruments pierce the air.
-A smell, not unlike having a cavity filled at the dentist office, permeates all around.
+A smell, not unlike that of having a cavity filled at the dentist's office, permeates all around.

 At 1:55 p.m, more than four hours into the surgery, Goodrich turns around and says, "The easiest part is done."